 In an emergency, people need safe water THEN.
 In these cases, we have utilized multiple short-term solutions to get temporary water resources FAST to those who need it most.
 In the past, we have purchased P&G’s PUR Packets and distributed them in areas that need stabilization.
 These are not good as long-term, sustainable solutions, but they help other organizations who are working in affected areas stabilize the water situation there so that those organizations can continue their long-term work.
 This is the only time we take on work in countries other than those where we are currently active.
-After our initial injection of support, we withdraw.
+After our initial support, and sustainable long-terms solutions are in place, we withdraw.

 For some larger systems in communities where there are safe, natural springs present, we will install protective structures around these springs and then capture and safely store pure water for the community to use later.

 We want to make the most of every opportunity to get safe, clean water to those who need it most.
 In some communities where we build wells, if the rainy season is strong & consistent enough, we will often work with community members to install gutter-style systems onto rooftops to direct rainfall into sanitary holding tanks for later use (often only washing & cooking), which allows us to save water from the wells in these communities for more critical drinking needs.